Melani García: Junior Eurovision Song Contest 2019

 She was announced as the Spanish entrant on 24 July 2019 during the talk show A partir de hoy, hosted by Máximo Huerta and aired on La 1.

 Her entry's title, "Marte", and a preview of the song were released to the public on 20 September 2019.
 The song, written and produced by Pablo Mora alongside Manu Chalud, was released in full on 4 October 2019.
 She was accompanied on stage by Idurne Rodriguez, Yara Díez, Violeta Leal, and María Mihali.
 The scenography of the stage was made by Santiago Junegos.
 At the contest in Gliwice Arena, Poland, she placed 3rd with 212 points.

 She later released "Adios" and "Grita Conmigo" in 2020.
 Melani collaborated with American actress and singer, Aubrey Miller, for "Singing Alone" in 2021.

 Baqytty Bala

 Garcia represented Spain in Kazakh children's music festival Baqytty Bala 2022, created by Dimash Kudaibergen, which featured Kazakh children as well as international representatives and served as the Kazakh selection method for the Junior Eurovision Song Contest 2022.
 García progressed to the third and final round, where she placed 2nd.

 Junior Eurovision Song Contest 2024

 On 12 September 2024, she was revealed to be one of the presenters of the Junior Eurovision Song Contest 2024, along with Ruth Lorenzo and Marc Clotet.

+Tu Cara Me Suena

+In February 2025, she was announced as a contestant for the twelfth season of Tu cara me suena, becoming the youngest contestant in the show's history at 17 years old.
+In July, she became the season's overall winner in the finale.